đ¸ by Tara McMullen

 Kamee arrives in the world today as an interdisciplinary artist, filmmaker, writer, producer, performer, educator, creative strategist, community organizer, caregiver, queerdo, waitress, and witch.
 They were born to an Armenian family displaced from the SWANA region and grew up in an immigrant suburb of Toronto.
 Their work summons ancestral reclamation, diasporic futurism, and collective justice, and their creative practice is rooted in collaborative ethics and oriented towards generative, visionary world-building.

+Kamee holds a BFA/BA in film and political science (Concordia University), an MA in expressive art therapy (European Graduate Institute), and an MA/PhD in Community, Liberation, Indigenous and Eco Psychologies (Pacifica Graduate Institute).
+Their doctoral research explored legacies of relational ontologies and ethics of care by diasporic-SWANA women and queers.
 Kamee has created, produced, toured, and presented a vast body of work including narrative & documentary film, visual & media art, staged & immersive performances, exhibitions, magazines, anthologies, workshops, festivals, advocacy campaigns, and podcasts.
 Their projects have been supported by local and national funding bodies across Canada, USA and Armenia.
-They’re a Pushcart nominated writer, a Lambda-awarded playwright, and an alumni resident at VONA, Banff Center for Arts, and DocX (Duke University).
-The documentaries they’ve worked on with Oolik Productions have been supported by Sundance, Visions du Réel, HotDocs, and Catapult.
-Their short film Transmission (2019) – the first known Armenian science fiction film – premiered at BFI FLARE, and their documentary Symptom (2024) premiered at the SF Doc Fest and continues to circulate at festivals.
+They’re a Pushcart nominated writer, a Lambda-awarded playwright, a Stowe Story Lab Finalist and an alumni resident at VONA, Banff Center for Arts, TIFF Director’s Lab, and DocX (Duke University).
+The documentaries theyâve worked on with Oolik Productions have been supported by Sundance, Visions du RĂŠel, HotDocs, and Catapult.
+Their short film Transmission (2019) – the first known Armenian science fiction film – premiered at BFI FLARE, and their documentary Symptom (2024) premiered at the SF Doc Fest.Â